 The primary fund for the payment of debts, legacies and annuities is the personal property of an estate.
-The fact that the real estate also is expressly charged with their payment is not of itself sufficient to exonerate the personalty.
-There must always be in addition an intention, either express or to be gathered by the terms of the will, that the personalty is to be exempt (Re Watson, [1922] 52 O.L.R.
+The fact that the real estate is also expressly charged with their payment is not of itself sufficient to exonerate the personalty.
+There must always be an intention, either express or to be gathered by the terms of the will, if the personalty is to be exempt (Re Watson, [1922] 52 O.L.R.
 387 (C.A.) at 389).